Nepal political chaos delays justice for rebel conflict victims | DW | 17.03.2021

 Adhikari has told this story countless times over the past 19 years.
 He still awaits justice for his father and closure for himself.

-In 2004, 61-year-old Ganga Maya Adhikari lost her teenage son to rebel violence and then lost her husband during a hunger strike to demand justice for their son.
-In December 2020, she started a hunger strike, vowing not to eat until her son receives justice.
+In 2004, Ganga Maya Adhikari lost her teenage son to rebel violence and then lost her husband during a hunger strike to demand justice for their son.
+In December Adhikari, who is now 61, started her own hunger strike, vowing not to eat until her son receives justice.

-According to local media reports, Adhikhari's health condition has been deteriorating, but she remains undeterred.
+According to media reports, Adhikari's health condition has been deteriorating, but she remains undeterred.

 The Nepal conflict lasted a decade and tens of thousands of people were tortured, raped, killed and forcibly disappeared